cklukas/json-view/README.md

 * `y` – copy selected JSON to clipboard (OSC 52 when supported)
 * `?` – show a help screen
 * `q` – quit the viewer
+* Mouse – click to select, click left of a label or double-click to expand/collapse, click footer hints, click anywhere on the help screen to close it

 ## Documentation